gvwilson/thirdbit/fiction/iffy/index.md

-Each time Wales emerged from his cabin to get some tea or use the toilet, the spotter swooped closer to the *Guinevere* like a gull that had spotted someone eating a samosa.
+Each time Wales emerged from his cabin to get some tea or use the toilet, the spotter swooped closer to the *Guinevere* like a gull that had spied someone eating a samosa.

 Uncle Jack grumbled ceaselessly about surveillance and how the governors shouldn't be allowed to get away with it but what could decent hard-working folk do?
-Aunt Naggie went from her cabin to the galley and back again with hurried steps, head down, uncomfortable but bearing it in silence the way she bore so much else.
+Aunt Naggie went from her cabin to the galley and back again with hurried steps, head down, bearing it in silence the way she bore so much else.
 Wales paid no more attention to the drone than he did to Iffy and her foster parents.
 "Good morning", "excuse me", and "no thank you" were all he seemed to have the energy to say.